rdubois440/cherry_mx30_usb_bt/README.md

 ##11- Bluetooth Pairing

 Adafruit made pairing very simple (as long as the push button is accessible, or wired to an accessible switch.
 Simply press the pairing button on the bluetooth adapter for 5 seconds.
 The adapter is in discoverable mode.
-Scan for bluetooth devices from the phone, or other device
+Scan for bluetooth devices from the phone, or other device.
-A bluefruit device should pop up.
-I can be paired without using any pin code
+A bluefruit device should show up.
+I can be paired without using any pin code.

 ##12- Limitations

-The very nice Adafruit Bluefruit EZ HID module has one strong limitation: it can only be paired to one target
+The very nice Adafruit Bluefruit EZ HID module has one strong limitation: it can only be paired to one target.
 It is not possible to switch from one device to another one without a (simple) repairing.
 Trying to get more information from Adafruit.

 ##13- Future extension
-3.3" Touch Screen Panel Digitizer Film to Glass 70x56mm MP4 MP5 GPS Replacement
+3.3" Touch Screen Panel Digitizer Film to Glass 70x56mm MP4 MP5 GPS Replacement.
 http://www.ebay.ch/itm/371593680880?euid=e4055c0f5092443bba7906763dcfad3e&bu=44011322663&cp=1&sojTags=bu=bu